Bang1329/Bang1329.github.io/index.md

 # About me

 Greetings!
-I’m **Hypatia of Alexandria** (c.
+I’m **Santiago of Colombia** (c.
 360–415 CE), a philosopher, mathematician, and astronomer living in Roman Egypt.
 I lead the Neoplatonist school in Alexandria, where I teach mathematics, astronomy, and philosophy.
 My work builds on the legacies of thinkers like Ptolemy and Plotinus, and I strive to inspire others through reason, observation, and the pursuit of wisdom.

 I’ve edited and commented on seminal works such as *Ptolemy’s Almagest* and *Diophantus’ Arithmetica*, and I’ve developed instruments like the astrolabe and hydrometer with my students.